IBM Common User Access: Motivations and inspirations

 was often the help key (such as Volkswriter (1982)), but in WordPerfect, help was on instead.
 Some programs used to cancel an action, while some used it to complete one; WordPerfect used it to repeat a character.
 Some programs used to go to the end of a line, while some used it to complete filling in a form. sometimes toggled between overtype and inserting characters, but some programs used it for "paste".

-Thus every program had to be learned individually and its complete user interface memorised.
-It was a sign of expertise to have learned the UIs of dozens of applications, since a novice user facing a new program would find their existing knowledge of a similar application either of no use or actively a hindrance to understanding as learned behavior might need to be unlearned for the new application.
+Some program had to be learned individually, and its user interface memorized.
+It was a sign of expertise to have learned the UIs of some applications, since a novice user facing a new program would find their existing knowledge of a similar application either of no use or a hindrance to understanding.
+Learned behavior might need to be unlearned for an application.

 The detailed CUA specification, published in December 1987, is 328 pages long.
 It has similarities to Apple Computer's detailed human interface guidelines (139 pages).
 The Apple HIG is a detailed book specifying how software for the 1984 Apple Macintosh computer should look and function.
 When it was first written, the Mac was new, and graphical user interface (GUI) software was a novelty, so Apple took great pains to ensure that programs would conform to a single shared look and feel.
 CUA had a similar aim, but it faced the more difficult task of trying to impose this retroactively on an existing, thriving but chaotic industry, with the much more ambitious goal of unifying all UI, from personal computers to minicomputers to mainframes; and supporting both character and GUI modes, and both batch and interactive designs.
 By comparison, the Apple HIG only supported interactive GUI on a standalone personal computer.
 CUA also attempted to be a more measurable standard than the Apple HIG and had large sections formatted as checklists to measure compliance.